-Our portfolio of marketable securities is comprised of debt securities that are classified as trading securities.
-At June 30, 2012, our marketable securities consisted of investments in mortgage-backed securities issued by the Government National Mortgage Association ("GNMA securities").
-We report our trading securities at fair value, using prices provided by independent market participants that are based on observable inputs using market-based valuation techniques (Level 2 of the fair value hierarchy-see Note 5).
-Gains and losses resulting from the mark-to-market of these securities are recognized as unrealized gains or losses in income.
-For the six months ended June 30, 2012 and 2011, unrealized (losses) and gains in our statement of operations, which are included in other income (expense), were (\$0.6) million and \$0.1 million, respectfully.
-Cumulative unrealized losses were \$0.5 million as of June 30, 2012.
+Our portfolio of marketable securities was comprised of debt securities that were classified as trading securities.
+Our marketable securities consisted of investments in mortgage-backed securities issued by the Government National Mortgage Association ("GNMA securities").
+We reported our trading securities at fair value, using prices provided by independent market participants that were based on observable inputs using market-based valuation techniques (Level 2 of the fair value hierarchy-see Note 5).
+On August 20, 2012, we sold all of our outstanding GNMA securities with a realized loss of \$0.7 million for the nine months ended September 30, 2012.
+For the nine months ended September 30, 2011, gains and losses resulting from the mark-to-market of these securities were recognized as unrealized gains or losses in income.
+Unrealized (losses) and gains in our statement of income for the nine months ended September 30, 2011 were insignificant and included in other income (expense).